TVM

 2014

-DumbSun, SME Visual Arts Gallery, University of California San Diego, San Diego, CA (solo)
+DumbSun (solo), SME Visual Arts Gallery, University of California San Diego, CA

-1st Annual Festival Del Bosque Germinal, Casa del Lago, Mexico City (catalog)
+Festival del Bosque Germinal, Casa del Lago, Mexico City, MX

-Elective Affinities, University Art Gallery at the University of California, San Diego, CA(catalog)
+Elective Affinities, University Art Gallery, University of California San Diego, CA (catalog)

 2013

-Para No Salir del Laberinto, Lugar a Dudas, Cali Colombia
+Para No Salir del Laberinto, Lugar a Dudas, Cali CO

 2012